Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 The posterior tibial tendon runs along the inside of your ankle and supports your arch on every stride.

-There may be mild swelling, and the area will usually be sore to press directly on the tendon.
+There may be mild swelling, and the area will be sore to press directly on the tendon.

 In more severe cases, you won’t be able to rise onto your forefoot at all.